frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 * Learned how to model basic FRC structures
 * Learned how to use the `Gusset`, `Extrude Individual`, `Tube Converter`, and `Spacer` Featurescripts
 * Learned how to assemble basic models using `Group` and `Fasten`
+* Learned about leveraging default geometry to enable easy symmetry with intelligently placed origins
 <!-- * Learned how to insert models into assemblies using the MKCad parts library -->

 In Stage 1B, you will be introduced to power transmissions, which enable your robot to move and score.